roby405/godotpy-timed-screenshotter/README.md

 After you're done with the screenshots, open the godot project, let the images import, test that it works, then export to android/pc.
 Size for a couple of hours of reading should be 500mb+ but you can delete if afterwards.
 Has saving and loading, and next and previous line(in this case image) button.

+You can probably use this for other things too, like screenshots for lessons or youtube videos.
+You might want to delete pyautogui.click() line and change the sleep timer though.